Strange But True Tax Laws From All 50 States

 Louisiana: Worth a Shot

 Every September, Louisiana has a Second Amendment sales tax holiday.
 Hunting supplies, ammunition, and firearms are all exempt from state and local sales taxes, as well as use taxes.
-At one point it was accidentally repealed, but it was subsequently reinstated last year.
+At one point it was accidentally repealed, but it was subsequently reinstated in 2023.

 Blue Laws, ME